adedayoprcs/cs50-python-solutions/README.md

-What Python learnings from the Python Crash Course Book by Eric Matthes
+My learnings from the Python Crash Course Book by Eric Matthes